placetobejohan/git-blog-post/git-tips-and-tricks-blog-post.md

 ## Common commands
 Yikes!
-That was one lengthy introduction, perhaps we should come up for a bit of air - I hope you're not in a `detached HEAD` state yet.
+That was one lengthy introduction, perhaps we should come up for a bit of air before we get the bends.
 Either way I think it shows that even with the basics of Git there's already a lot going on behind the scenes, and that it's worth it to take a closer look at what's really going on and how we can make the most of how Git works.
 Now let's move on to some of the basic Git commands you're all familiar with.

 ### git commit